Randy LaJoie: Recent years

 LaJoie returned to the No. 7 team in 2003, and won two poles, but was dismissed from the ride midway through the season.
 He filled out the year with one race apiece for Innovative Motorsports and FitzBradshaw Racing, as well as a Craftsman Truck race for Kevin Harvick Incorporated.
 He began the 2004 season in FitzBradshaw's No. 82 car and ran five races with a best finish of thirteenth, before moving on, running one race each for Marsh Racing and Tommy Baldwin Racing.
 He also teamed with HT Motorsports in the Craftsman Truck Series for six races, finishing eighth at Gateway.
 In the Cup series, he had a 43rd place finish for Hover Motorsports at Richmond, and also ran two races in the No. 98 Ford Taurus for Mach 1 Racing, his best finish being 36th.

 Mach 1 switched to the No. 34 Chevy in 2005, and he began the season with them before he was released.
 He reunited with Cicci in the Busch Series with Dollar General sponsorship and posted three top-ten finishes, finishing 19th in points.
 Dollar General left the team at season's end, leaving LaJoie without a full-time ride.
 He had signed to drive for Mach 1, which was under new management again in 2005, but was replaced early in the season by teammate Chad Chaffin.
 He drove one race apiece in the Busch Series for Davis Motorsports, Jay Robinson Racing, and Vision Racing.
 He also was a test driver for Richard Childress Racing, filling in for Kevin Harvick in the No. 21 United States Coast Guard Chevy during practice and qualifying sessions.

 LaJoie has not run a NASCAR-sanctioned race since 2006, focusing on team ownership for his son Corey, who finished second in the 2012 K&N Pro Series East championship to Kyle Larson despite five wins in the series.

 In 2016, LaJoie was inducted into the New England Auto Racers Hall of Fame.

 Television work and suspension

-In addition to his racing seat business, LaJoie was also a part-time co-host of The Driver's Seat with John Kernan on Sirius Satellite Radio's NASCAR channel 128.
+In addition to his racing seat business, The Joie of Seating, LaJoie was also a part-time co-host of The Driver's Seat with John Kernan on Sirius Satellite Radio's NASCAR channel 128.
 He also did television commentary for the ORP and Montreal Busch Series races.

 On June 22, 2010, LaJoie was suspended indefinitely from NASCAR for violating their substance abuse policy while working as a spotter on the No. 18 Nationwide Series car.
 He had smoked marijuana with some race fans following the Coca-Cola 600 in Charlotte and took responsibility for his actions.
 On August 25, 2010, LaJoie was reinstated by NASCAR after a two-month suspension.